I cannot remember the books I’ve read any more than the meals I have eaten; even so, they have made me.— Ralph Waldo Emerson

 - Slate Star Codex Hard to classify, but Scott Alexander is an exceptional writer and thinker.
-I discovered him by reading his book review of Seeing Like a State, which is better than the book.
+I discovered his work by stumbling across his book review of Seeing Like a State, which is better than the book.
 Start with the book review or Beware The Man Of One Study and The Categories Were Made For Man, Not Man For The Categories.

 - Ribbonfarm Venkatesh Rao does not fit into a box.
 At times, he can be too cerebral and abstract, but his essays on money, Whole Foods, and Premium Mediocre (links below) put him in the hall of fame.